BaseballJanuary 15, 2025

 The value of a baseball ticket stub comes down to a combination of factors: the significance of the game, the rarity of surviving stubs, the condition of the piece, and current collector demand.
 A stub from a routine mid-season game in 1985 might be worth a few dollars, while a stub from a World Series Game 7 from the same decade could be worth hundreds.

 World Series stubs from the early 1900s through the 1940s are among the most valuable baseball collectibles in existence.
-The first World Series was played in 1903, and surviving stubs from those early Fall Classics are extraordinarily rare.
-Even stubs from the 1920s and 1930s can command four-figure prices in good condition.
+The first World Series was played in 1903 between the Boston Americans and Pittsburgh Pirates, and surviving stubs from that inaugural Fall Classic can sell for $3,000-$8,000 depending on condition.
+Even stubs from the 1920s and 1930s routinely command four-figure prices.

 Perfect Game and No-Hitter Stubs